minad/marginalia/README.md

   ;; enabled right away.
 Note that this forces loading the package.
   (marginalia-mode)

+  ;; When using Selectrum and `marginalia-cycle' as an Embark action, ;; ensure that Selectrum is refreshed when cycling annotations.
+  (advice-add #'marginalia-cycle :after #'selectrum-exhibit)

   ;; Prefer richer, more heavy, annotations over the lighter default variant.
   ;; E.g. M-x will show the documentation string additional to the keybinding.
   ;; By default only the keybinding is shown as annotation.